AviatrixSystems/Docs/Support/support_center_transit_solution.rst

 The above limitations exist in software version 4.3 and prior releases.
 In our future release, we will be able to support the above scenarios without detaching and re-attaching the VPC to TGW.

+How can I migrate from Aviatrix Transit Network solution to AWS Transit Gateway deployment?

+If you have an existing Aviatrix Global Transit Network in production, you may refer to `Migrating an Aviatrix Global Transit Network to Next Gen Transit for AWS <https://docs.aviatrix.com/HowTos/avx_tgw_migration.html>`_.